Autodesk

 Acquisition in 2014

-Within Technologies, founded in 2008 by Siavash Mahdevi, specializes in the development of 3D printing software tailored for engineering design.
-Based in London, the company offers a range of software solutions, including Autodesk Within and Autodesk Within Medical.
-Autodesk Within is designed to help users verify and optimize lattice and skin elements in their designs, while Autodesk Within Medical supports implant designers in creating coatings that enhance osseointegration.
-Additionally, the company's optimization software allows clients to input parameters such as weight requirements and stiffness to generate custom-designed lattice structures.
-Through its innovative software and consulting services, Within Technologies aims to provide high-quality design solutions at competitive prices.
+Within Technologies is a London-based company specializing in the design and development of 3D printing software.
+Founded in 2008 by Siavash Mahdevi, the company offers a suite of engineering design solutions, including Autodesk Within and Autodesk Within Medical.
+Autodesk Within helps users verify and optimize lattice and skin elements, while Autodesk Within Medical supports implant designers in creating coatings that enhance osseointegration.
+The company's optimization software allows clients to input parameters such as weight requirements, displacement, and stiffness to generate custom-designed lattice structures.
+Through its innovative software and consulting services, Within Technologies aims to deliver high-quality design solutions at competitive prices.

 Topolabs